Skip to content

 There are a few steps to deploy a Seafile cluster:

-1. Prepare hardware, operating systems, memcached and database
+1. Prepare hardware, operating systems, memory cache and database

 2. Setup a single Seafile server node